mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             Sample value associated with the specified wavelengths

         Parameter ``alpha``:
-            Alpha value assocated with the sample
+            Alpha value associated with the sample

         Parameter ``block`` (:py:obj:`mitsuba.ImageBlock`):
             *no description available*